pu2clr/SI4735/examples/README.md

 ## Arduino CLI - A faster alternative to the Arduino IDE

-Arduino CLI (arduino-cli) is a solution that allows you to compile, build, upload, manage boards and libraries via shell command lines.
+Arduino CLI (arduino-cli) is a solution that allows you to compile, build, upload, manage boards and libraries via shell command line.
 This way, you do not need to use the traditional Arduino IDE.
-Depending on the development environment you use, arduino-cli may be more appropriate, given it consumes less computer resources.
-You will notice that the arduino-cli allows compiles and uploades process faster.
-There is, however, the drawback of being a less intuitive environment than the Arduino IDE, offering a longer learning time for most users.
-The links below can help you to know more about arduino-cli.
+Depending on the development environment you use, arduino-cli may be a good choice given it is conservative on system resources.
+You will notice that the arduino-cli compiles and uploades code faster.
+However, it is a command line program, and may present a steeper learning curve over teh Arduio IDE.
+The links below can help you to learn more about arduino-cli.

 * [Click here for more detail about arduino-cli](https://arduino.github.io/arduino-cli/0.21/).
 * [Getting started](https://arduino.github.io/arduino-cli/0.21/getting-started/)